whiskyechobravo/views_oai_pmh/README.md

    the "OAI-PMH Style options", where you'll find the mapping interface.
 8. Enable the desired metadata formats for your new OAI-PMH endpoint.
 The Dublin Core (oai_dc) format is mandatory.
+9. If desired, edit the metadata prefixes that will be recognized by your OAI- PMH endpoint.
+Note that each prefix must be unique.
-9. For each enabled format, a table is provided where you may associate each field that's been added to the display with an element in that metadata format.
-For example, in the "Dublin Core" table you could associate the "Content: Title" field with the "dc:title" element, the "Content: Body" with the "dc:description" element, and the "Content: Post date" with the "dc:date" element.
+10. For each enabled format, a table is provided where you may associate each field that's been added to the display with an element in that metadata format.
+For example, in the "Field mappings for Dublin Core" table you could associate the "Content: Title" field with the "dc:title" element, the "Content: Body" with the "dc:description" element, and the "Content: Post date" with the "dc:date" element.
-10. Configure a path for this display, such as "my-oai-pmh", in the "OAI-PMH Settings" section.
+11. Configure a path for this display, such as "my-oai-pmh", in the "OAI-PMH Settings" section.
-11. In the "Pager" section, make sure to use the "Full" pager.
+12. In the "Pager" section, make sure to use the "Full" pager.
 The specified number of items per page will control how many records will appear in an OAI-PMH response (harvesters will make multiple requests using resumption tokens to get more records).
-12. Save the view.
+13. Save the view.
-13. Optionally, you can test your new endpoint by going to http://re.cs.uct.ac.za/ and entering the absolute URL for your display, e.g. http://example.com/my-oai-pmh, in the "Enter the OAI baseURL" box, and then clicking the "Test the specified/selected baseURL" link (on the right
+14. Optionally, you can test your new endpoint by going to http://re.cs.uct.ac.za/ and entering the absolute URL for your display, e.g. http://example.com/my-oai-pmh, in the "Enter the OAI baseURL" box, and then clicking the "Test the specified/selected baseURL" link (on the right